-From next weekend voters will have the chance to select who they want on Whanganui District Council and the Whanganui District Health Board, but they'll also get to vote on other aspects of local government.
+Voting is currently open for the Whanganui District Council and the Whanganui District Health Board elections, but voters also get to have their say on other aspects of local government.

 One question Whanganui voters will be asked is which voting system they prefer, First Past the Post (FPP) or Single Transferable Vote (STV).

-FPP is used in Whanganui and is where voters indicate on a ballot their candidate of choice.
+FPP, used by the Whanganui District Council, is where voters indicate on a ballot their candidate of choice.
 The candidate who receives the most votes wins.

 The poll is binding and will determine the method used in the next local body elections in 2022.